How to Interview for Soft Skills (Guide)

 Talk about a big goal you set for yourself and how you achieved it.

-Listen along to lines to this response.
-First, the actual process they went through and, second, how they explain it to you.
+Pay close attention to both the actual process they went through and how they explain it to you.

 2. Creativity

-Creativity is a precursor to innovative solutions that meet customers’ needs, streamline operations, boost productivity, and galvanize the worker experience.
-Hire creativity into your optimized workforce and your organization can see big results.
+Creativity sparks innovative solutions that meet customers’ needs, streamline operations, and boost productivity.
+When you hire for creativity in your optimized workforce, your organization can see major results.

 Creativity in an enterprise is foundational, permeating every department and workflow.
 Research has shown greater financial performance—as much as two-thirds higher than average—in firms that encourage creativity in the workforce (the majority of the world’s most innovative organizations are also the most valuable).
-And while in addition to linking to innovation, creativity in your talent—whether employee or independent—generates a lot of other business benefits.
+Beyond driving innovation, creativity in your workforce—whether employee or independent—generates a lot of other business benefits.

 An organizational culture that fosters creativity encourages collaboration and teamwork.
-Workers can work together to brainstorm new ideas and think critically to devise new solutions to complex challenges.
-The latitude to apply creativity to the job can improve productivity, support worker wellness, and increase motivation.
-In turn, the company can improve workflows in operations, achieve new revenue streams, and take a more advantageous competitive position in its markets.
+Workers can collaborate to brainstorm new ideas and think critically to solve complex challenges.
+Giving them the freedom to apply creativity on the job can improve productivity and enhance well-being and motivation.
+In turn, the company can improve workflows in operations, achieve new revenue streams, and strengthen its competitive position in the market.

 - Collaborate effectively with colleagues